-V-meds are linked to the electronic vaporizer has that has recently come out of the closet since its invention a few decades ago.
+V-meds: Taken using an electronic vaporizer.
+This technology has recently re-surfaced since its invention a few decades ago.
 The aerosol-producing device creates smoke-like residue.
-The smoke is often referred to as vapour.
+(The smoke is often referred to as vapour).
 The liquid mixture is heated by the vaporizer and a fine mist is produced.
-It is the size of the aerosol particles and the administration technique that interests nano scientists.
+It is this administration technique that interests nano scientists.

 Scientists working on the nano scale are hoping to attach molecularly engineered nano medicine to the vapour, as a treatment for illnesses.
 V-meds or vaporized medicine works on the nano scale, which is very small: 1 nano meter is 1 billionth of a meter.